wp-plugins/watu/readme.txt

 3. You can add unlimited number of questions in each exam, and each question can of single-answer, multiple-answer, or open-end type.

 == Changelog ==

+= Changes in 2.3.1 =
+- Added uninstall script and changed the settings regarding deleting data.
+Now you have to double confirm deleting your exam.
+This is to avoid accidential data loss.
+- Removed wpframe and other obsolete code
+- Made small change to the display of radio and checkbox questions to allow easier formatting on one line with CSS

 = Changes in 2.3 =
 - Export quiz results as CSV file (semicolon delimited)